Community Water Systems Frequently Asked Questions

 20. I have already submitted maps of my system and service area to ADWR.
 Do I need to submit another copy as part of the WATER SUPPLY Plan SECTION?

 If you are within an Active Management Area (AMA), the statute provides an exemption from the map requirement if the maps have already been provided to ADWR.

 21. I am already required to have an Emergency Operations Plan (EOP) by the Arizona Department of Environmental Quality (ADEQ), and it includes planning for water shortages.
 Will this meet the Drought Preparedness Plan requirements of the System Water Plan?

-In most cases, an EOP will probably not meet the requirements of the Drought Preparedness Plan.
+In most cases, an EOP will probably not meet the requirements of the Drought Preparedness Plan, Part 2 of the System Water Plan.
 Remember that the purpose of the Drought Preparedness Plan is to plan for drought and reduce the vulnerability of the system, not just respond to an emergency.
 You are required to develop drought response stages and management measures for each of these stages, with the goal of preventing an emergency situation.
 You may be able to incorporate parts of your EOP into this portion of the Drought Preparedness Plan, or vice versa.

 22. I have a curtailment tariff on file with the Arizona Corporation Commission (ACC).
 Can I use this as part of my Drought Preparedness Plan?

 Yes, a curtailment tariff is sufficient to meet one of the requirements of the Drought Preparedness Plan: 45-342(I) (3) (c) (management measures for each stage of drought).
 You may include it in your plan or refer to it as an attachment at the end.